 Before making the change you should carry out a process of consultation.
 This is important because if there is a claim from an employee for constructive or unfair dismissal, you want to be able to show that the process was fair.

-You will be setting out to employees your objectives and business reasons why you need to make the changes.
+You will be setting out to employees your objectives and your good business reasons why you need to make the changes.
 If agreement is not reached then you may need to consider the option of termination on the current terms and conditions of employment and re-engagement on a new contract of employment.

 If less than 20 employees are affected then individual consultation should be sufficient.

 If the changes to hours and pay will affect 20 or more employees who may refuse to agree to the change voluntarily it will be necessary to commence collective consultation.
 This would also apply where redundancies or dismissals and re-engagement are being proposed as potential alternatives.